 Q. How much will it cost for a cleaning?

-A. A person who has good oral hygiene and regularly sees a hygienist will usually pay in the $200 range.
+A. A person who has good oral hygiene and regularly sees a hygienist will usually pay in the $200 to $240 range.
 Major factors affecting the costs are: a) how many teeth a person has; b) how much deposit is on the teeth; and, c) whether the person has periodontal disease or not.

 Q. Does my dental insurance cover the cost of dental hygiene treatment?